Got a question? Click a Frequently Asked Questions for the answer! Can't find your question?

 I started writing the first draft of what would become Keeper on June 17th, 2013.
 I finished that draft on August 8th, 2015.
 It was one of the coolest moments of my journey so far.
 I was sitting in a public library with tears pouring down my face because I was so proud of myself for finally finishing.
 After that, I did multiple rounds of revising and editing.
 I recruited two freelance editors to help me whip the manuscript into shape and their feedback was so helpful!
 They are the reason KEEPER is what it is today.
 After I had a draft that I was really proud of and felt good about, I began the beta reading process and started entering writing contests.
 Both of those things led to even more rounds of R & E.

 Finally, in March of 2016, I began to query literary agents.
 In total, I sent well over 100 queries.
-I received 87 rejections, but on May 24th, 2016, I received an R&R (revise and resubmit) from Caitlen Rubino-Bradway at LKG Agency.
-On September 16th, 2016 after I had sent her the (yet again!) revised manuscript, she offered me representation.
+I received 87 rejections, but on May 24th, 2016, I received an R&R (revise and resubmit).
+On September 16th, 2016 after I had sent the (yet again!) revised manuscript, that agent offered me representation.
 BEST.
 DAY.
 EVER!!
 From there, we did—yup!
 You guessed it!— ANOTHER round of revisions and then took the manuscript on submission.
 It took several months, but on February 8th, 2017 I was offered a publishing contract!
 Keeper debuted from Flux Books on January 30th, 2018.
+(I have since parted way with my first agent and am actively seeking a new one.)

 It literally took me a decade to make my dream come true!
 I don’t mind though—I’ve learned SO much along the way, and I know that everything happens in the exact right time it’s supposed to happen.
 I feel so incredibly lucky to be where I am today.

 Are Keeper and Seeker standalone novels or are they part of a series?